urnest/urnest/README.md

 	  idl compile.

-    -   odin/pkg has my odin packages.
+    -   odin/odin-1.17.10x/xjupkg has my odin packages.

-        Some of these are extended/adjusted versions of the standard odin packages (and these have the same names as the standard odin packages in [odin-1.17.10/pkg] (odin-1.17.10/pkg)).
-They are not guarenteed to be backward compatible with the standard odin packages.
+        Some of these are extended/adjusted versions of the standard odin packages
+        (and these have the same names as the standard odin packages in [odin-1.17.10x/pkg] (odin-1.17.10x/pkg)).
+They are not guarenteed
+        to be backward compatible with the standard odin packages.

         Highlights:

         - simulation of derived directory trees via tar files

+        - virtree - like virdir but can create a multi-level hierarchy, useful for eg creating installation packages like RPMs

         - :exec package allows failed test runs to keep core dumps, log files etc for analysis

+        - adjustments to standard package type hierarchy to realise :map=:xy optimisation noted above

-        See the REVISIT: odin/pkg/README.md for more.
+        See the REVISIT: odin/odin-1.17.10x/xjupkg/README.md for more.

     -   odin/test has various tests of odin itself

--   xju has my preferred C++ classes for things like posix threads, exception handling, assertions, unit testing
+-   xju has my C++ classes for things like posix threads, exception handling, assertions, unit testing

 -   btt is a simple time tracker